 Please do not send your transcripts or curriculum vitae (CV) as we do not conduct pre-assessments.
 Refer to our Admission Requirements page for information on minimum academic requirements.

-As applications are initially evaluated by potential research supervisors, all prospective applicants are encouraged to review the Research Area section of our website to learn more about specific program requirements for different areas as well as faculty members and their research programs.
+As applications are initially evaluated by potential research supervisors, all prospective applicants are encouraged to review the Research Streams section of our website to learn more about specific program requirements for different areas as well as faculty members and their research programs.
 Narrow your focus to 3-4 faculty members whose work closely aligns with your interests; formulate specific questions about their research and your background and communicate with them via email.
 Some faculty members are delighted to communicate with applicants via email; others prefer to read the applications first and then talk with a small subset of the applicants.
-Regardless of their approach, most faculty members are happy to answer questions that will help you determine whether to list them as a potential supervisor on your application.
+Most faculty members are happy to answer questions that will help you determine whether to list them as a potential supervisor on your application.

 We do not admit students who intend to complete only the MA degree.
 Our MA and PhD degrees are regarded as a unitized program, although students occasionally withdraw after the MA or are not recommended to continue to the PhD program.